ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

         <strong>Brené Brown Research Professor and Author</strong>

 ??? note "Bringing Data to Life: A Practical Approach to Building an Analytics Center of Excellence"
+    ## Bringing Data to Life: A Practical Approach to Building an Analytics Center of Excellence

     Data is a valuable resource, just like water is in arid regions like New Mexico.
 In the same way that farmers must carefully manage their water rights and usage through contracts and agreements, organizations must also carefully manage their data to get the most value out of it.
 One way to do this is by building an Analytics Center of Excellence (ACE), which can help an organization make the most of its data by providing a central hub for data analytics and visualization.

     <figure markdown>